josephyhu/JYs-AniApp/README.md

 Features:
 * Pagination
 * View anime/manga in tabular format.
-Includes the cover image and the title with a link to its Anilist page.
+Includes cover image and title with a link to its Anilist page.